HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 in use elsewhere.
 To find the current number of free connections, we can use [`parallelly::freeConnections()`].
-If we try to launch a cluster with too many workers, there will not be enough connections available for the communication, the setup of the cluster will fail.
-For example, a user running on a 192-core machine will get errors such
+If we try to launch a cluster with too many workers, there will not be enough connections available for the communication and the setup of the cluster will fail.
+For example, a user running on a 192-core machine will get errors such as:
-as:

 ```r
 > cl <- parallel::makeCluster(detectCores())